Julio Segundo: Club career

 In 2012, he signed for Skonto Riga in the Virsliga.
 On 25 March 2012 he debuted with Skonto.
 During his time in Skonto he achieved to perform in twenty four games, score one goal and also play during two UEFA Europa League matches against HNK Hajduk Split, where Skonto were eliminated as they were defeated by 1-2 on aggregate.

-In July 2013, the Superleague Greece side Veria signed Segundo on a free transfer for 3 years.
+In July 2013, the Super League Greece side Veria signed Segundo on a free transfer for 3 years.
 In June 2014 he joined San Francisco on loan after another loan spell at Independiente.

 Segundo mutually terminated his contract with Veria on 28 August 2015.